 The example above comes up with a strategy to execute X BTC in a set of one-hour windows.
 However, we still need to consider how to execute within each hour.

-If we execute each one-hour chunk in one go we risk distorting the market and getting a bad execution price.
+If we execute each 1-hour chunk in one go, we risk distorting the market and getting a less favourable execution price.
 In addition, our execution will be skewed towards the prevailing price at the moment of execution.
 If the price moves significantly, the resulting VWAPs from executing at the beginning, middle, and end of the hour could be vastly different.

 Another important consideration is the relative size of the order.
 If your order is large compared to the ordinary volume, then a significant part of the trading volume over the target VWAP period will be yours.